Loyola University Chicago

 Long Term Action Items (after July 1, 2012)

-Rationale: To help promote the development of the whole person through an integrated curricular and co-curricular program (University Strategy 1), Loyola must strengthen its Athletic programs.
+Rationale: To help promote the development of the whole person through an integrated curricular and co-curricular program (University Strategy 1), Loyola must strengthen its Athletic, Recreation and Wellness Center programs to support students’ full engagement in their college experience.

 Short Term Action Items (before July 1, 2011)